jantolenaar/kiezellisp/readme.md

 **Kiezellisp** is a lisp compiler/interpreter running on .NET and using the Dynamic Language Runtime (DLR).

-## Some features in alphabetical order:
+## Some features:

-+   A fast startup time of 0.2s on a Intel i7-4790
++   mono 4.8: a fast startup time of 0.2s on a Intel i7-4790
++	mono 5: a disappointing startup time of 2.9s.
 +   Big numbers
 +   Futures
 +   Generic functions